zentrope/query-manager/README.md

 ## Rationale

 This is mostly a web-app I can use at work.
-We sell software to customers who (as a result) have large databases.
+We sell "Enterprise" software to customers who (as a result) have large databases.
 From time to time, we need to run custom, domain-specific queries to diagnose potential problems.
 Thing is, those queries can take a _long time_ to run.
-Much longer than a typical browser request timeout.
+Much longer than a typical browser's request timeout.

-I thought it would be fun to write a small, uberjar app we could hand to customer so that they could run those diagnostic queries, maybe a bunch of them, track whether or not they were still running (in the background, so to speak) and then view or send us the results.
+Wouldn't it be fun to write a small, uberjar app we could hand to customers so that they could run diagnostic queries, maybe a bunch of them, track whether or not they were still running (in the background, so to speak) and then view or send us the results?

+Yes!

-[Ben Glasser](https://github.com/BenGlasser) came to intern in our little group and because we didn't have much legitimate QA work for him to do, he started this app.
-He's moved on, so now I'm going to finish it.
+[Ben Glasser](https://github.com/BenGlasser) came to intern in our little group to get a taste of the QA world and because we didn't have much legitimate QA work for him to do, he started this app.
+He's moved on to much greater endeavors, so I've finished it.
+(And rewrote it.
+And rewrote it again.)

 ## Aims

 Some simple goals:

- - An app on the small end of medium level complexity so that I can use it to "practice" web-app development and try new things.
+ - An app on the small end of medium-level complexity so that I can use it to "practice" web-app development and try new things.

  - No proprietary business information so this can be open source.